nixworks/public/news/2012/01/29/README.md

 ##### 18th Screen Actors Guild Awards
 ### [The 18th Screen Actors Guild Awards is held in the US city of Los Angeles with Jean Dujardin winning the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role for his role in "The Artist". ](/news/2012/01/29/the-18th-screen-actors-guild-awards-is-held-in-the-us-city-of-los-angeles-with-jean-dujardin-winning-the-screen-actors-guild-award-for-outst.md)
-_Context: Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, Los Angeles, California, Jean Dujardin, The Artist, 18th Screen Actors Guild Awards_
+_Context: 18th Screen Actors Guild Awards, Jean Dujardin, Los Angeles, California, Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, The Artist_

 ##### Severe Tropical Cyclone Lua
 ### [Cyclone Iggy kills 14 people and injures 60 over a four day period in Indonesia. ](/news/2012/01/29/cyclone-iggy-kills-14-people-and-injures-60-over-a-four-day-period-in-indonesia.md)
-_Context: Indonesia, Severe Tropical Cyclone Lua_
+_Context: Severe Tropical Cyclone Lua, Indonesia_

 ##### Interstate 75
 ### [At least 10 people die in an accident on the Interstate 75 south of the US city of Gainesville, Florida. ](/news/2012/01/29/at-least-10-people-die-in-an-accident-on-the-interstate-75-south-of-the-us-city-of-gainesville-florida.md)
-_Context: Interstate 75, the state, Gainesville, Florida_
+_Context: the state, Interstate 75, Gainesville, Florida_

 ##### Greece
 ### [Greece rejects outright German proposals for direct European Union control of the country's financial affairs, expressing opposition to further outside interference. ](/news/2012/01/29/greece-rejects-outright-german-proposals-for-direct-european-union-control-of-the-country-s-financial-affairs-expressing-opposition-to-furt.md)